csp-inc/rmdy/README.md

 ---
 ```

-For a complete example of the rmdy package template in action, head over to https://github.com/lzachmann/4fri-lpa-report.
+For a complete example of a rmdy package template in action, head over to https://github.com/lzachmann/4fri-lpa-report.
 You might also read through RStudio's excellent [documentation](http://rmarkdown.rstudio.com/rmarkdown_websites.html#overview).